boraaonur/create-node-ts/README.md

 npm exec boraaonur/create-node-ts
 ```

-Feel free to fork this repository if you'd like to make changes tailored to your needs.# create-node-ts
+Feel free to fork this repository if you'd like to make changes tailored to your needs.